-When you’re looking to turbocharge your Qantas Frequent Flyer status, there are four little words you need to know: double status credits promotion.
+When you’re looking to turbocharge your Qantas Frequent Flyer status, there are three little words you need to know: double status credits.

-Throughout the year, Qantas offers members of the Qantas Frequent Flyer program an opportunity to earn twice the number of status credits on Qantas domestic and international flights.
+Throughout the year, Qantas offers members of the Qantas Frequent Flyer program an opportunity to earn twice the number of status credits on Qantas flights, both domestic and international.

 It’s the fast track to meet the status tier requirements set by the airline and either lock in your existing status and benefits for an additional year, or vault your way up through the ranks: from Bronze to Silver, Silver to Gold, Gold to Platinum or even to Platinum One.